 Also, getting out of debt isn’t something you learn about in school.
 As a result, when you start to have problems, it can be difficult to make the right choices because you may not even fully understand the terms that are being used about your debt and the various solutions available.

 There are many terms used when it comes to credit counseling, debt, debt collections, and debt relief.
 Knowing what the various terms mean can help when you’re trying to get your finances back on track.

-This practical dictionary explains over 140 of the most important and commonly used dent & bankruptcy terms.
 Every term is explained in detail, with clear and concise article style description and practical examples.

 This dictionary should not be relied on as legal advice.
 Predicting how bankruptcy may affect any given situation requires a knowledge of the facts surrounding that situation.
 Specific questions should be directed to a bankruptcy attorney.